gridai/grid-docs/docs/features/sessions/5_attaching-datastores.md

 description: Mount a datastore before starting the Session
 ---

-# Attaching Datastores
+# Attaching Datastores to a Session

 ## Attach to a Session

-This video shows how we attach an ImageNet Datastore to a Session.
+This video shows how we mount an ImageNet Datastore to a Session.

 ![](/images/datastores/attach_datastore_to_session.gif)

 In Sessions datastores are mounted to `/datastores`.
 However, since juypyter notebooks use `/home/joyvan` as the default working directory, we provide a symlink from `/home/jovyan/datastores` to `/datastore` so you can access your datastore easily upon opening up a Session.

 Once in the Session, view the data with: